servicecatalog/service-tools/oscm-common-build/README.md

 ### kafka-servers
 Mandatory.
 Comma separated list of Kafka bootstrap servers.

 ## Authorization

-The authorization at the REST endpoints relies on json web tokens.
+The authorization at the REST endpoints relies on JSON web tokens.
 These tokens carry roles as a claim, which define the access rights of the caller.
 Also for each activity (commands and queries) a list of roles is configured that is compared with the claim.
 If there is a matching role, the caller is authorized.

 Activities are also saved in the configuration file with a comma separated list of roles as value.
 An activity without roles can not be accessed.